Approved by Faculty Committee: November 24, 2014

 In the Teaching category, 4 criteria should be considered in assigning a performance rating.

 T1.
-Effort and effectiveness in “for credit” teaching (face-to-face and online) including courses taught, evaluations of teaching, recognition of teaching excellence, and other evidence of teaching performance.
+Effort in “for credit” teaching (face-to-face and online) including courses taught, evaluations of teaching, recognition of teaching excellence, and other evidence of teaching performance.

 - Effort and effectiveness in teaching is expected of all faculty, although the specifics may vary across appointments.